Please note: EHF is not currently accepting grant applications from additional clinics for the Clinics Pathway Approach (CPA).

 Our ‘bet’ is that if clinics provide comprehensive services, address patients’ social determinants of health, use population health approaches, and engage in community prevention, then resources currently used for medical services could be redeployed to upstream work and better health outcomes at the patient and community levels.

-Over the course of the last year, we have thoughtfully considered what it takes to achieve this ‘bet.’
-In consultation with clinics, local and national experts, and through observing the work that we’ve supported for the past five years, we’ve learned that to achieve this ‘bet’, clinics must have both internal capacity and infrastructure to address upstream solutions in a financially sustainable manner.
+We have thoughtfully considered what it takes to achieve this ‘bet.’
+In consultation with clinics, local and national experts, and through observing the work that we’ve supported since 2015, we’ve learned that to achieve this ‘bet’, clinics must have both internal capacity and infrastructure to address upstream solutions in a financially sustainable manner.

-Beginning in 2020, we will offer community-based clinics the opportunity to apply for enhanced multi-level funding through the new Clinics Pathway Approach (the “Approach”).
+In 2020, EHF began offering community-based clinics the opportunity to apply for enhanced multi-level funding through the new Clinics Pathway Approach (the “Approach”).

-The Approach will build clinics’ fundamental capacities for population health work and value-based payment system design and will expand to include additional stakeholder partners and health system engagement based on three levels of development as part of a pathway to clinical transformation.
+The Approach builds clinics’ fundamental capacities for population health work and value-based payment system design and will expand to include additional stakeholder partners and health system engagement based on three levels of development as part of a pathway to clinical transformation.

 This is designed as a significant funding opportunity over a multi-year period.
 Not all clinics may decide that investing organizational resources in these efforts aligns with current strategic priorities, however, for those who do, please know that EHF intends to see participants through multiple levels of participation beyond a single grant investment.

 Over time, participating clinics are expected to progressively build their capacities to become fiscally and programmatically sustainable agents for community prevention.
-As part of this new Approach, EHF will facilitate cohort-based technical assistance, convenings, and other learning activities to support grantees’ progress.
+As part of this new Approach, EHF is facilitating cohort-based technical assistance, convenings, and other learning activities to support grantees’ progress.
 Clinics will also be part of a formal evaluation described in more detail below.

 Level 1: Strengthening clinics’ capacity and infrastructure to begin engaging in population health management activities